andrasq/node-qmock/Readme.md

 Replace the nodejs timers functions `setImmediate`, `clearImmediate`, `setTimeout` et al with mocked versions whose time is not linear and is not limited by real time.
 Returns a clock object.
-To restore the timers back to what they were when mockTimers was called, call `clock.uninstall()`.
+To restore the timers back to their original unmodified versions, use `qmock.unmockTimers()`.

 This function can be called any number of times, each call replaces the previous timers calls in effect with a new set.
 Note that any pending immediates and timeouts